andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 Now it should be possible to re-start the reconfigured application _com.example.library.server.Lab1InitialLibraryServerApplication_.

-Now, the requests you have tried when starting this lab using basic authentication won't work any more as we now require bearer tokens in JWT format to authenticate at our resource server.
+Now, the requests you have tried when starting this lab using basic authentication won't work anymore as we now require bearer tokens in JWT format to authenticate at our resource server.

 To do this we will use the _resource owner password grant_ to directly obtain an access token